 So far, all of these tips are things you can do on your own.
 However, the most obvious tip to becoming a better writer is to take classes from an experienced writer.

 Direction, input, and, dare I say, criticism from an expert is probably the best thing you can do for your writing.
-Good writing classes and courses are also associated with communities of writers going through many of the same challenges you are.
+Good writing classes and blogging courses like Blog Growth Engine and Wealthy Affiliate have communities of writers going through many of the same challenges you are.

 Instructors and peers can identify areas you need to work on and point out the elements of writing you are already good at.
 You can also take writing classes to work on specific areas of writing like punctuation and grammar, for example, how to do research, and how to bring dialogue to life.